-A tan colored liquid with a low pH, EM® is produced through a natural fermentation process under oxygen-free conditions.
+A tan-colored liquid with a low pH, EM® is produced through a natural fermentation process under oxygen-free conditions.
 EM® is not genetically modified.
-When applied as an inoculant, these microorganisms function cooperatively to exert bioactive subtances such as vitamins, hormnones, enzymes and antibiotics which can directly, or indirectly, enhance plant growth and protection while enhancing the beneficial effects on soil quaility.
+When applied as an inoculant, these microorganisms function cooperatively to exert bioactive substances such as vitamins, hormones, enzymes and antibiotics which can directly, or indirectly, enhance plant growth and protection while enhancing the beneficial effects on soil quality.

 In order to meet the worldwide demand, EM Research Organization (EMRO) was established.
 Headquartered in Kitanakagusuku, Okinawa-Japan, EMRO coordinates the production and consulting of the technology developed by Dr. Teruo Higa.
 EM® is being currently produced in 50 countries under license agreements and used in more than 120 countries.
 EMRO also opened the world's first EM-based hotel and spa the EM® Wellness Center- EM® Hotel Costa Vista Okinawa and EM® Spa Corazon Okinawa.

 EM is made up of 3 main genera:

 “Ferment organic matter and produce organic acids that inhibit pathogens.
 Used to make yogurt and pickles.”